 Epiphany: The moment when a character has a realization that becomes a turning point for the overall plot

-Euphemism: When a writer uses inoffensive phrasing (often in dialogue or as part of a character’s internal monologue) to express an offensive thought
+Euphemism: When a writer uses inoffensive phrasing (often in dialogue or as part of a character’s internal monologue) to express an offensive thought.

 Free Verse: Poetry without a rhyming scheme or an accepted meter is known as free verse.
 Free verse poetry often leans on literary devices like metaphor and allusion to convey meaning.

 Monologue: Monologues happen when one character makes a speech that is not interrupted with dialogue from another character.
 The monologue is often told from a first person perspective.

 Ode: A poem that usually praises a subject, person, or theme the poet cares about deeply